zmahfuz0613/group-git-react/README.md

 ### You do

-Your team has just been assigned to make a few updates to the Shady Acres website, you have a tight deadline and this site is in desperate need of a few bug fixes and a update to the Navbar.
-Bellow you will find each person on the teams tasks that need to be finished before this site can go live.
+Your team has just been assigned to make a few updates to the Shady Acres website, you have a tight deadline and this site is in desperate need of a few bug fixes and an update to the Navbar.
+Below you will find the tasks that need to be finished before this site can go live, divided up by team member.

 #### Setup

+1. Decide as a group who will be in charge of the repo.
+This person will be your Git Czar.
-1. Team member one should fork and clone this repo from SEI-Apollo
+2. Have the Git Czar **fork** and **clone** this repo from SEI-Apollo.
-2. Every other member of the team should fork and clone Team Member 1's repo.
+3. Every other member of the team should **clone** Team Member 1's repo, **do not fork**.
-3. Run `$ npm i` to install all needed Node packages
+4. All members run `$ npm i` to install all needed Node packages.
-4. Run `$ npm start` to start the react app
+5. All members run `$ npm start` to start the react app.
-5. Each member should complete theirs and ONLY their set of tasks for the day
+6. Each member should complete their and **ONLY** their set of tasks for the day.

 <details open>
 <summary> Member 1 tasks</summary>